 The amount you get from a cash value policy depends on the current market value of your boat if there’s a total loss (meaning, repair costs exceed the actual cash value of your boat).
-Unlike the agreed value policy, this will factor in the physical depreciation and condition of your boat at the time of the loss.
-The downside is this type of policy usually offers less coverage, but at a lower cost.
+Unlike the agreed value policy, this will factor in your boat’s physical depreciation and condition at the time of the loss.
+The downside is this type of policy usually offers less coverage but at a lower cost.

 Which of the two is better?
 Most of the time, your insurance agent will suggest an agreed value policy if you have a newly bought or old-model boat.
 But as your boat continues to age, you want to save on premiums.
 Thus, switching to a cash value policy becomes a practical option.